ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 - Downloading/installing, rough at first, easy now.
 - IRC channel is helpful.
 - Online reference is helpful.
+- Use MinGW32 build, then it works.
 - Fast changing language, various functions deprecated during development.

 Ownership
 ---------
+If I had to describe Rust in one word, it would be _ownership_.
+In most languages, ownership is implicit.
+When a function returns a pointer in C++, are you responsible for deleting it?
+BLAH.
+It may seem that garbage collection is a good solution to the problem.
+It is not, because it only deals with memory.
+Then you need an other way to free non-memory resources like a file handle, and all ownership problems are back.
+For example, the garbage collector in C# prevents use-after-free, but there is nothing that prevents use-after-dispose.
+`ObjectDisposedException` is just an access violation in disguise.

+Rust _does_ prevent usage of a resource after is has been freed.
+BLAH now I talk about lifetimes, not ownership.

 - Single most important thing in Rust (as I see it).
 - Ownership is often implicit, which means it is prone to human error.
   Rust makes it explicit, eliminating the errors.